ufo-github/ponyfoo/ENV.md

 - **MANDRILL_DEBUG_TRAP**: An email address that will receive every email, ignoring the actual recipient.
 - **MANDRILL_SENDER_ADDRESS**: The email from address to use

+- **DISQUS_SHORTNAME_DOCS**: The shortname identifier for DISQUS used in the documentation minisite.

 Miscellaneous